"Quod Invenias Explorans Spatium Progressus Est Humanitatis"

 "Human Progress is in Space Exploration"

-Already home to over 60 space-related organisations, South Australia is committed to developing strategies to grow the local industry and to increase research and development collaboration as well as international engagement.
+Already home to 70 space-related organisations, South Australia is committed to developing strategies to grow the local industry and to increase research and development collaboration as well as international engagement.

 Launched in September 2017, the new South Australian Space Industry Centre (SASIC), marked the creation of the nation’s first dedicated centre to grow the local space economy and create future high-tech jobs.